top of page

 SATs - when do they take place?

-In England, children take SATs twice in their school career:
+In England, children take SATs once in their school career:

 Key stage 2 SATs